Wednesday, June 18, 2008

 Keep blending untill its all nicely mixed make note of the colour

 You need to have two kinds of coconut milk, one is thick and one is thin.
-The reason behind it is you need to have a precise consistancy to build on the layers.
-Don't worry its not that difficult.
+The reason behind it is you need to have a precise consistency to build on the layers.
+Don’t worry its not that difficult.

 So you first add the thick coconut milk and its important you stir to get all the batter to mix up with the milk.
 Then you add some of the thin coconut milk and continue mixing it up.